Quarterly Business Reviews

 Comparing your scores to other companies can be useful, but Voice of Customer programs also help build internal benchmarks and expose patterns in customer sentiment.
 While it's natural to want to compare ourselves to others, the most important and actionable benchmarks are those that are internal to your business.
 When optimizing product, support, marketing and retention efforts, you have acute visibility into and control over over what impacts your score (like customer subsets being surveyed, recent product changes, and more).

-Tracking sentiment across your customer segments
+Sentiment across your customer segments

 Ever wondered what the key drivers are that impact your score?
 With Trends and Reporting in Delighted, you can narrow in on customer segments and patterns that are driving changes in your score.